 RDPO membership is open to all jurisdictions, non-governmental organizations, and private-sector businesses that have a role in building disaster preparedness capabilities in the Portland Metropolitan Region.
 Agencies and organizations can participate through one of the RDPO committees, work groups, or task forces.
 Committee meetings are open to all participants and the public.
 However, each committee is structured around voting members that represent different political, geographical, or discipline perspectives and interests in the region.

 The Policy Committee ensures accountability for effective coordination on disaster preparedness throughout the five-county region.
 Membership consists of publicly elected officials from the region.
-Of the 17 voting members, 5 are chosen from county elected leaders, 1 from Metro, and the remainder comes from cities in the region (2 cities per county plus the City of Portland).
+Of the 17 voting members, five are chosen from county elected leaders, one from Metro, and the remainder comes from cities in the region (two cities per county plus the City of Portland).

 The Program Committee coordinates input for development of the RDPO Strategic Plan and oversees implementation of the Strategic Plan by the Work Groups.
 Comprised of Chairpersons from each of the discipline-specific Work Groups, the Program Committee has the unique ability to identify interdisciplinary initiatives and collaborate on implementation.